-We are making plans for a trip to Costa Rica for Spring Break 2014.
-We will update this blog with more specifics, so please check back.
+UALR College of Business students will be touring Costa Rica during Spring Break 2014!
+We will update this blog during our trip, so please check back.

 For our last day in Costa Rica, we were able to relax and enjoy the beach at the resort.
 Since the Saturday was a free day, everybody decided to do different things.
 My day started with a late breakfast at the hotel, then a small group got together to visit the town of Tamarindo.
 Half of the group (guys) went to surf classes, while the rest of us went to souvenir shopping.
 Around noon we went back to the hotel so we could refresh at the pool.
 At the pool, we spent hours playing volleyball and laughing at each other.
 Nobody won – it was hard to keep a record while fooling around.
 Then to refresh a little bit, some of us took some time to have a drink and talk under the Palapas.
 Later, we took dance classes next to the beach, which was very fun.
 After the dance class, most people went to the beach to relax and wait for the sunset, so we could take some pictures of our last afternoon at this wonderful place.
 At dinner, we said our goodbyes to our incredible guide, Fernando, and promised to someday come back to Costa Rica.
 It was hard to say goodbye, but it was inevitable.
 However, we were hopeful we would be able to return, because ten days were not enough for anyone, at least not for me.